Freedom Party (Bangladesh)

-The Freedom Party, Bangladesh also known as Freedom Party is a political party founded by Sayed Farooq-ur-Rahman, Khandakar Abdur Rashid and Bazlul Huda who were the chief organisers of the assassination of Sheikh Mujibur Rahman on 15 August 1975.
+The Freedom Party, Bangladesh, also known as the Freedom Party, is one of the earliest Conservative political parties in Bangladesh which was founded by Sayed Farooq-ur-Rahman, Khandakar Abdur Rashid and Bazlul Huda who were the chief organisers of the assassination of Sheikh Mujibur Rahman on 15 August 1975.

 History

 The 1975 coup d'état

 After the liberation war against Pakistan and the declaration of Bangladesh as a sovereign and independent state, Sheikh Mujibur Rahman was sworn in as the Prime Minister of the newly independent country, later premiered Bangladesh as the President in 1975 for a few months till his assassination by disgruntled army officers led by Sayed Farooq-ur-Rahman, Khandakar Abdur Rashid, Bazlul Huda, Shariful Haque Dalim, Abdul Majed and others with the backing of to-be president Khandakar Mushtaq Ahmed.
 The situation of Bangladesh had deteriorated greatly both politically and economically to a point of desperation, along with occurrence of the famine of 1974.
 The dismay of army majors with the ruling Awami League government was sparked when Sheikh Mujibur Rahman had switched the governance system of Bangladesh to replicate the American government led by an executive president, he had proclaimed himself as president in a bid for more power.
-Along with this, Mujib had proclaimed using the desperate situation of the state, a state of emergency on 28 December 1974, suspending law courts of their power to intervene in his actions.
-Sheikh Mujib had then rammed through the Assembly a series of amendments to the Constitution which reduced the National Parliament to an advisory status, hence legitimizing his own absolute grip on absolute power.
+Along with this, Mujib had proclaimed using the desperate situation of the state, a state of emergency on 28 December 1974, suspending law courts of their power to intervene in his actions with his ideal of a national government.
+Sheikh Mujib had then passed through the Assembly a series of amendments to the Constitution which, reduced the National Parliament to an advisory status, hence legitimizing his own absolute grip on absolute power.
 One of these amendments put forth to the constitution of Bangladesh in January 1974 was the following: